Verifiable governance · not declared

 • Minimal risk

-Following the Digital Omnibus (adopted by the EU Council on 29 June 2026), obligations for high-risk systems apply from 2 December 2027 (stand-alone systems, Annex III) and from 2 August 2028 (AI embedded in regulated products, Annex I).
+Following the Digital Omnibus (adopted by the Council of the EU on 29 June 2026), the obligations for high-risk systems apply from 2 December 2027 (stand-alone systems, Annex III) and from 2 August 2028 (AI embedded in regulated products, Annex I).

 Myth vs reality